Understanding the fixed fees on your Georgia natural gas bill helps you budget better and manage your home’s energy efficiency.

 Eco-Conscious Strategies to Lower Your Future AGL Pass-Through Charge

 - Upgrade home insulation and weatherstripping: Better attic insulation and tight weatherstripping around doors ensure your home retains warmth.
-On a freezing day, your furnace won’t have to work nearly as hard, directly lowering your theoretical maximum demand.
+On a freezing day, your furnace will not have to work nearly as hard, directly lowering your theoretical maximum demand.

 - Lower your water heater temperature to 120°F: Dialing back your water heater slightly reduces your baseline natural gas use.
 It is a simple, cost-free adjustment that contributes to a more efficient household energy profile.